GNL Adjunctive Therapies Guide, Part 2 of 4

 GLP-1RA and GLP-1/GIP in Type 1 Diabetes, the Evidence

-The framing: the drug class reliably lowers total daily insulin (TDD), improves time in range (TIR), produces clinically meaningful weight loss in adults with overweight or obesity, and has a real, non-trivial side-effect profile (gastrointestinal dominant; euglycaemic ketosis worth watching for; hypoglycaemia if insulin is not reduced proactively).
-The group-average effect on HbA1c is modest; CGM-based metrics tell a richer story.
-Cross-link: the full GNL Evidence Pack for Pack 10 is summarised below with live trial links.
+The class reliably lowers total daily insulin, improves time in range, produces clinically meaningful weight loss in adults with overweight or obesity, and has a real, non-trivial side-effect profile (gastrointestinal dominant; euglycaemic ketosis worth watching for; hypoglycaemia if insulin is not reduced proactively).
+Group-average HbA1c effect is modest; CGM-based metrics tell a richer story than HbA1c alone.

 The trial spine